ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Retrieve the Group Policies # {#sec-policies}

 A group member may request the current policies used in the OSCORE group.
-To this end, the group member sends a Policies Request, as per {{Section 4.6.1.1 of I-D.ietf-ace-key-groupcomm}}.
+To this end, the group member sends a Policies Request, as per {{Section 4.6.1.1 of RFC9594}}.
 That is, it sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/policies at the Group Manager, where GROUPNAME is the name of the OSCORE group.

-Upon receiving the Policies Request, the Group Manager processes it as per {{Section 4.6.1 of I-D.ietf-ace-key-groupcomm}}.
-The success Policies Response is formatted as defined in {{Section 4.6.1 of I-D.ietf-ace-key-groupcomm}}.
+Upon receiving the Policies Request, the Group Manager processes it as per {{Section 4.6.1 of RFC9594}}.
+The success Policies Response is formatted as defined in {{Section 4.6.1 of RFC9594}}.

 ## Retrieve the Keying Material Version # {#sec-version}

 A group member may request the current version of the keying material used in the OSCORE group.
-To this end, the group member sends a Version Request, as per {{Section 4.7.1.1 of I-D.ietf-ace-key-groupcomm}}.
+To this end, the group member sends a Version Request, as per {{Section 4.7.1.1 of RFC9594}}.
 That is, it sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/num at the Group Manager, where GROUPNAME is the name of the OSCORE group.

-Upon receiving the Version Request, the Group Manager processes it as per {{Section 4.7.1 of I-D.ietf-ace-key-groupcomm}}.
-The success Version Response is formatted as defined in {{Section 4.7.1 of I-D.ietf-ace-key-groupcomm}}.
+Upon receiving the Version Request, the Group Manager processes it as per {{Section 4.7.1 of RFC9594}}.
+The success Version Response is formatted as defined in {{Section 4.7.1 of RFC9594}}.

 ## Retrieve the Group Status # {#sec-status}